Fairness Auditing with Multi-Agent Collaboration: Experiments and Results

-We simulate the different collaboration strategies and sampling methods for all three datasets and observe the average error of the \ac{DP} estimator $ \hat{D} $ across agents for different per-agent query budgets $ R $, ranging from \num{100} to \num{1000}.
-For this experiment, two agents audit a particular attribute in each dataset; we consider age and marital status for the \ft dataset.
-These results are shown in~\cref{fig:exp_budget_vs_dp_error} where each row represents a different dataset and each column, a different sampling method.
-Our first observation is that for all configurations, the average $\hat{D}$ error decreases as $ R $ increases since individual $\hat{D}$ estimations become closer to the ground-truth value. \cref{fig:exp_budget_vs_dp_error} also illustrates that \aposteriori or \apriori collaboration always decreases the average $\hat{D}$ error compared to when not collaborating and therefore \emph{it is always beneficial to collaborate}.
+For this experiment, two agents audit a particular attribute in each dataset; we consider gender and marital status for the \ft dataset, age and gender for the \gc dataset and lastly, gender and African-American origin for the \pp dataset.
+These results are shown in~\Cref{fig:thrm1} where each column represents a different dataset.
+Our first observation is that for all configurations, the average \ac{DP} error decreases as $ R $ increases since individual \ac{DP} estimations become closer to the ground-truth value.
+Secondly, we observe that \aposteriori or \apriori collaboration always decreases the average \ac{DP} error compared to when not collaborating and therefore \emph{it is always beneficial to collaborate}.